|A rendition of Arnold House by Lucianna Gladney Ross from Hazel Lee Looks at Jefferson County|

 |309 Elm May 31, 2014|

 Since then, this building has taken a lot out of me...definitely my blood and on more than one occasion too.
-It has much of my sweat, especially in the summer with no air conditioning, and probably enough of my tears to justify a levee.
-And, what’s interesting is that I would do it all again without hesitation, because it has given back to me the reality that, if you visualize something--no matter how wild or crazy it seems YOU CAN AND NEED to make it happen because it is the fulfillment of a dream….. and dreams are what keep the world moving forward.
+And as disgusting as it sounds much of my sweat--especially in the summer with no air conditioning.
+And I would be lying if I didn't admit to having cried enough tears over this place to justify a levee.
+But as hard as all those things were to bear at the time, what’s interesting is that I would do it all again without hesitation, because it has given back to me the reality that, if you visualize something--no matter how wild or crazy it seems YOU CAN AND NEED to make it happen because it is the fulfillment of a dream….. and dreams are what keep the world moving forward.

 |Second Grade Amy|

-309 Elm Street aka Arnold House is listed as a ‘contributing resource’ to the town of Kimmswick, Missouri in the National Register of Historic Places.
+309 Elm Street is listed as a ‘contributing resource’ to the town of Kimmswick, Missouri in the National Register of Historic Places.
 My siblings and I attended St Joseph Catholic School in Kimmswick and the town was part of our lives because our family lived on Montebello Road.
-My earliest recollection of visiting Arnold House is when it was a Christmas shop in the early 80's.
+My earliest recollection of visiting 309 Elm Street is when it was a Christmas shop in the early 80's.
 It is not a big place but it is quaint and cozy and I loved it then and still do.
 It was built in 1865 and was home to an immigrant named Bernard Klein, a St. Louis saloon keeper who may have also had a saloon directly across the street from 309 Elm, according to records in the Kimmswick Historical Society.
-It was also home for a long time to the Arnold family and when the building was rehabbed as part of a town wide revitalization effort in the 70's it was named Arnold House after them.
+For many years after Mr. Klein's ownership it was also home to some of the Arnold family, whose ancestors founded the town of Arnold, MO.
+For that reason many people know the building as Arnold House.
+To show respect to both former owners the building now bears signs remembering each.

 |Remnants of the past.|